Swagi-REDACTED/MBP-PlayerPlugin/README.md

 The project also includes a dedicated **DX12 launcher** for choosing the player backend, configuring MBP, and managing shared playback defaults.

-MBP itself is not modified THIS IS NOT A DRM BYPASS YOU MUST OWN MBP.
+MBP itself is not modified THIS IS NOT A DRM BYPASS YOU MUST HAVE A VALID ACTIVE SUBSCRIPTION WITH MBP.

 ---